Linaro/website/_pages/projects.md

     sections:
       - format: text
         text_content:
-          text: These arm open source projects are only a subset of the leading edge Arm developments actively being worked on by Linaro, its member partners, and the open source community.
+          text: These Arm open source projects are only a subset of the leading edge Arm developments actively being worked on by Linaro, its member partners, and the open source community.
   - row: custom_include_row